 - Nearly any unusual physical sensation.

 If some of those look like standard anxiety symptoms, that's because they are, and that's one of the more unfortunate problems with anxiety attacks.
-Those that have these attacks often experience anxiety over the attacks, which in turn actually triggers an attack.
+Those that have these attacks often experience anxiety about the possibility of experiencing an anxiety attack, which in turn actually triggers an attack.

 It's possible for a panic attack to come out of nowhere, but generally they are slight triggers involved, followed by a significant rush of anxiety.